 Other popular spiralized veg include beetroot, carrots, sweet potatoes and cucumbers.
 With the right spiralizer you can turn an entire cucumber into one long spiral that could probably reach to the end of the street – a great trick for getting children to eat more salad.
 You can also spiralize hard fruits such as apples.

 Spiralizers are affordable, as kitchen gadgets go.
-So the only downside is that they take up cupboard or counter space.
+The only real downside is that they take up cupboard or counter space.
 If you're low on storage, look for a small one… If you get the spiralizing bug you can always invest in a big one later.

 Most spiralizers put your vegetable on an axis and then you turn a handle to spin the veg and push it towards the cutting blade.
 The machine has a very sharp blade (fingertips be warned) and then, depending on what size spirals you require, a set of little sharp teeth just before the blade that cut the veg into strips.